FlipW0rld/CS506_Project/README.md

 - Observed clear weekday patterns and clustering of arrival times during specific hours, indicating predictable bus frequency during peak periods.

 ### Model Development
-#### Linear Regression
-- Goal: Establish a baseline for predicting bus arrival times.
-- Features Used: Weekday, weather conditions, and other derived variables.
-- Evaluation Metrics:
-Coefficient of Determination (R²): 0.45
-Mean Absolute Error (MAE): 5.2 minutes
-- Preliminary Findings: Demonstrated moderate correlation, with room for improvement in capturing non-linear relationships.
--
-#### Decision Trees and Random Forests (In Progress)
-- Objective: Improve predictive accuracy by capturing complex, non-linear relationships among features.
-- Hyperparameter Tuning:
-Experimented with parameters such as maximum tree depth and the number of trees to enhance performance.
-- Expected Outcomes: Improved generalization and better handling of feature interactions, especially for weather and weekday influences.

 ### Model Evaluation
 - Metrics: